What Is Insomnia?

 Types of Insomnia

 There are two types of insomnia.
 The most common type is called secondary insomnia.
 More than 8 out of 10 people with insomnia are believed to have secondary insomnia.
 Secondary means that the insomnia is a symptom or a side-effect of some other problem.
-Some of the problems that can cause secondary insomnia include:
+Some of the problems that may cause secondary insomnia include:

 Insomnia is a common health problem.
 It can cause excessive daytime sleepiness and a lack of energy.
 Long-term insomnia can cause you to feel depressed or irritable; have trouble paying attention, learning, and remembering; and not do your best on the job or at school.
 Insomnia also can limit the energy you have to spend with friends or family.